 Readers of this blog know that I’ve got a special interest in new products, especially those that can open doors for a storage VAR or MSP.
 Working for an independent reseller myself for a dozen years, I was always on the lookout for products with a high sexiness factor because they got meetings for the sales team.
 Once inside, they were free to follow any potential opportunity, even if it wasn’t for the product that landed the appointment.
 In this and the next few entries I’m going to present some products that can do that.

 Managing a growing virtualization environment is a challenge for more and more companies, but one that’s easy to put off doing anything about — or spending any money on.
 VARs know only too well how hard selling IT management software is to the midmarket companies that make up a large part of their calling bases.
+Storage resource management (SRM) tools garnered a lot of attention several years ago but generated precious few POs for the VARs that were showing these solutions around.

 Now it’s server virtualization, and we’re seeing tools for managing these infrastructures as well.
 But most vendors in this space are taking the same approach that didn’t really work for VARs selling SRM solutions: They’re focusing on enterprise data centers.
 Embotics is a different story.